AdrianJoeK/Emoji-Social-Network/README.md

 - Import "setup-files-do-not-upload-to-web-server/emoji_social_network.sql" into your database.
 This will create the database structure for you.
 3. **Create db.php Using Template**
   - Copy "setup-files-do-not-upload-to-web-server/db-template.php" into your root folder, rename it to "db.php", then edit the file with your database connection information.

+## Test Site
+I am hosting this on my website for you to try out at https://adrian-kilgour.xyz/emojinet